d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 \begin{center}\includegraphics[width=0.5\linewidth]{03-EDA-categorical_files/figure-latex/unnamed-chunk-3-1} \end{center}

-2. Which features in the relative frequency bar plot are the same as the frequency bar plot?
+3. Which features in the relative frequency bar plot are the same as the frequency bar plot?
 Which are different?

 \vspace{1in}

+\newpage

 ### Displaying two categorical variables {-}

 To examine the differences in level of myopia for the level of light, we would create a segmented bar plot of `Light` segmented by `Sight`.
-To create the segmented bar plot enter the variable name, Light (explanatory variable) for xx and the variable name, Sight (response variable) for yy in the `RScript` file.
+To create the segmented bar plot enter the variable name, Light (explanatory variable) for xx and the variable name, Sight (response variable) for yy in the `RScript` file in line 28.
+Highlight and run lines 27 - 33.

 ```r